Open-Source-Economy/blog/blog-posts/new-free-software-principles.md

-Time to Upgrade Stallman’s Outdated Free Software Principles
+Time to Upgrade Free Software’s Outdated Free Software Principles
 ==============
 ***Version 0.0.0***

-Is it exaggerated to say that for many engineers, Richard Stallman is nothing short of legendary?
+Is it exaggerated to say that the Free Software movement is nothing short of legendary for many engineers?
 Perhaps not.
-Stallman, a titan in the software world, has etched an indelible mark on our industry.
-His unwavering commitment to the free software movement isn't just admirable; it's transformative.
+The Free Software Foundation, a titan in the software world, has etched an indelible mark on our industry.
+Their commitment isn't just admirable; it's transformative.

 However, as revered as these principles are, they were conceived in the 1980s—a different technological era.
 Today, they call for a refresh, an update that aligns with our rapidly evolving digital landscape.
-To honor Stallman's vision, it's time we adapt these principles to the realities of our modern world.
+To honor Free Software's vision, it's time we adapt these principles to the realities of our modern world.

 Before diving in, let's remember: this article is merely a starting point.
 It's an open invitation to the community.
 Your insights, debates, and proposed amendments are not just welcome but essential.
 Feel free to comment, discuss, and suggest modifications on our GitHub.

 Let’s delve in!
-To start, what are Stallman's four essential freedoms?
+To start, what are Free Software's four essential freedoms?

 ---

-# Stallman’s Four Essential Freedoms
+# Free Software’s Four Essential Freedoms

 0. Freedom to run the program.
 1. Freedom to study and change the program in source code form.